frc-862/PitCartManager/README.md

 - [ ] show correct playoff match text on touch screen
 - [ ] reformat tba notice and make it friendly (maybe place a little icon next to match arrows showing tba/cloud status)
 - [ ] test git stash feature on production
+- [ ] make gray class color a little less bright

 ### Doulbe Elim Bracket Plans
 - [x] add conclusion box below tiebreaker showing results
 - [x] make lines orange to connect current team with their matches
+- [x] add scores to left/right of match name for finals only
 - [ ] add time and status (where in bracket a team is) somehow
-- [ ] add scores to left/right of match name for finals only
 - [ ] during middle of finals, show team next position in bracket
 - [ ] add animations
 - [ ] winner box not displaying while in TBA mode bug
+- [ ] show dq